How to Rotate an Image

 Step 1: Launch the Google Photos app and open the photo you wish to rotate on the full screen.

-Step 2: Tap Edit at the bottom.
+Step 2: Tap Edit or the pencil icon at the bottom, then tap the rotate icon.

 Tip: Tap the rotate tool multiple times to get the desired result.